Internships, Awards, and Grants

 - Apply for Molly Glynn Summer Theatre Award.

-Contact your academic advisor, our Undergraduate Internship Mentor, Hanife Schulte, or Director of Undergraduate Studies, Jessica "JP" Pizzuti to request a meeting to discuss what kinds of internship would best match with your interests.
+Contact your academic advisor, TDPS Director of Undergraduate Studies J. Pizzuti, or TDPS Associate Chair, Linda Ross Girard, to request a meeting to discuss what kinds of internships would best match your interests.

 Tufts Dance Program Innovation Fund